 Arrange for a Refill

 To avoid entirely draining the tank, make an order immediately.
 The great thing is some dealers even offer enrollment for a delivery program.
 The program works by installing a monitoring device on the tank and relaying the information via a desktop or mobile app.
+It’s one of the factors that helps you determine the service quality of your propane delivery company.

 That way, they can track your gas usage and send you a reminder for a timely delivery.
 It is a paid service, meaning additional costs, but the benefits outweigh the consequences of running out of gas.